Showcase Project Information

 Come back to this page to submit your Showcase application before the deadline to ensure a spot in the conference schedule!
 If you have any questions, email [email protected].

 Each school can submit an unlimited number of projects, so long as 5 representatives from the school will attend the conference to present each project.

 Projects should be substantial.
 If a high level of effort is apparent when your project is being judged, your project will earn more points.
 Think outside the box, cover all your bases, and use a team to divide a huge project into small pieces so your school can succeed.
-The winning project of the TechOlympics showcase will have the opportunity to present their project on the main stage in front of over 500 of their peers!
+The winning project of the TechOlympics showcase will have the opportunity to present their project in front of over 500 of their peers!